loremipsumdonec/optimizely-testframework/posts/create_a_test_framework/create_a_test_framework_part_1.md

 ### Copy the Web.config

-To be able to use the same _Web.config_ that is in the Episerver project, you need to set it up so that it is copied over to the test project.
-Which you can do with an `xcopy` in the _Pre-build event command line_ in the project settings in the test project.
+As default when you build the test project the build will include the configuration file from the Episerver project, but it will change name from Web.config to _*assembly name*.config_.

+Instead of building an implementation or adding another configuration file I have preferred to set up an xcopy the _Pre-build event command line_.

 ![copy Web.config with xcopy](./resources/test_project_add_xcopy.png)